 With loyalty programs exploding in popularity across everything from fashion brands to coffee chains, it was only a matter of time before pizza companies went for a piece of the frequent-buyer pie.
-But are consumers hungry for rewards?
+But are consumers hungry for loyalty rewards?
 We used Alpha to test pizza-lovers’ taste for Domino’s new program.

 The pizza company introduced its “Points for Pies” program with a multichannel marketing campaign ahead of the Super Bowl.
 The new product rollout included feature enhancements to their app, which Domino’s, like many quick service restaurant brands, has been promoting to its customers.

 The chain is asking consumers to take pictures of their pizzas with their phones.
 Domino’s program is unique in that those pies can be from Domino’s or a competitor.
 Users get points for each photo that is scanned by the app, and they get a free Domino’s pizza after collecting a certain number of points.

 Successful brands know that it’s critical to understand the wants and needs of consumers before investing heavily in building new products or launching marketing campaigns.
 Product/market fit is crucial, and to test this new initiative, we used our on-demand insights platform to determine whether 300 U.S. pizza eaters and fast-food app users had an appetite for Domino’s new program.